 Yank Sing has two locations — but I have only been to the one at One Rincon Center, located at 101 Spear Street; the other location, which I’ve been told is lesser than the Spear Street location in quality and selection, is 49 Stevenson Street in San Francisco.
 Located adjacent to the both locations is a “Yank Sing 2 Go” section, which enables people to order for takeout without having to wait in line — that menu is available here (though I have never tasted this food).
 Parking is free on weekend inside the Rincon Center parking lot, and validated for two hours for $4 on weekdays, with valet parking.

 Yank Sing is a perfect venue for a business luncheon, fancy lunch date, or brunch/lunch with friends or family.
 Everything we had on this day, for two people, is pictured above, noting that we had two orders of the Shanghai Dumplings.
-This brunch cost $68.77 prior to tip, coming to $80 when fully paid.
-This, for those who don’t know, is an astronomically high bill for two people eating dim sum, but dare I say it — Yank Sing is ALMOST worth it — at least, until I find another place in San Francisco that offers comparable Shanghai Dumplings.
+This brunch cost $68.77 prior to tip, coming to $80 when fully paid — and that’s low only because we actually had another lunch to go to, but I was craving dimsum.
+Even $80, for those who don’t know, is an astronomically high bill for two people eating dim sum, but dare I say it — Yank Sing is ALMOST worth it — at least, until I find another place in San Francisco that offers comparable Shanghai Dumplings.

 When I do, I doubt I’m coming back as I can think of 500 things to do with the leftover money!